-Companies can change titles at will, as long as there isn't an employment contract.
+Companies can change titles at will, as long as there isn't an employment contract in place.
 It would be rare to find a contracted title outside of a union setting.
-There really isn't a lot of public humiliation involved either, even it feels embarrassing.
+There isn't a lot of public humiliation involved either; even it feels embarrassing.

-Now, all that said, this is totally unacceptable behavior on the part of your HR head.
-The mistake was made on her end, and she should fix it there.
-That fix should not involve you reverting back to your old title.
+Now, all that said, this is unacceptable behavior on the part of your HR head.
+The mistake was made on their end, and they should fix it there.
+That fix should not involve you reverting to your old title.
 And now, here's a little secret: HR is not the boss.

-Oh, lots of people think HR has the final word on something like this.
+Sure, lots of people think HR has the final word on something like this.
 But, they don't.
 Management often concedes to HR.
 It's a nice excuse.
-“HR said no.” Say that and we all shuffle back to our desks, cursing the bad HR person.
-While in this case, your HR person is behaving badly, she can be overridden.
-Maybe not by your direct supervisor, but there is somebody who can overrule her.
+“HR said no.” Say that, and we all shuffle back to our desks, cursing the bad HR person.
+While in this case, your HR person is behaving badly, they can be overridden.
+Maybe not by your direct supervisor, but there is a chain of command, which means somebody can overrule them.
 If you want to dispute a job title change, you have a number of steps you can take.

 Accept the Title Mixup